jamespedid/her-how-the-internet-works/exercise-1/README.md

 });
 ```

-Lastly, we need to generate the response to the question and write it to the socket
+Lastly, we need to generate the response to the question and write it to the socket:

 ```javascript
 const output = chooseEightballResponse(data);